->> Alphabetical List of All Publications

 - Leases In California: Their Form and Function

 This informational study explains how and why State and local governments in

 - Local Agencies Ability to Buy Their Own Debt — A Digest

 This brief reviews state and federal regulations related to local agencies repurchasing or acquiring their own debt as well as outlining several factors local agencies should consider before taking such action.

-This document provides recommendations (developed by public- and private-sector professionals) for interpreting and applying California statute to common public fund investment issues faced by local agency treasurers.
+This document provides references and recommendations (developed by public and private sector professionals) for interpreting and applying California statute to common public fund investment topics related to local agencies.
 It also provides information on recent state law changes.
-The 2012 Update reflects statutory changes effective January 1, 2012, including a revised recommendation on investment reporting for public agencies and replaces all previous versions of this document.
+The 2013 Update reflects statutory changes effective January 1, 2013.

 Back to Top

 - Making Sense of Public Pensions

 December 2011 [CDAIC #11-05]

 This Issue Brief provides an overview of public defined benefit plans with emphasis on plan funding, the discount rate, and the measurement of plan liabilities, as well as discusses the pension accounting changes proposed by the Government Accounting Standards Board.